S-McD/Forget_me_not/gifting.md

-. associate wishlist with event
-  . go to a wishlist
+.
+Select one item from wishlist as gift
-  . add an event
-  . select gift to buy
+  .